 Command® in Academics

 - Take charge of your education.
 Play the lead role in shaping your degree.
-Strategize with advisors, professors, and career coaches
+Strategize with advisors, professors, and Career Educators

 - When choosing your major, think about how you can use your Command® talents to make a difference in the lives of others